JunjieWang2019/merge-CCRP-LCP/README.md

 - cmake .. -G "Visual Studio 15 2017 Win64"
 - open the generated visual studio solution and build it

+### Notes

+#### Build for Release
+With single-target generators (e.g. Makefile on linux), cmake may generate a build system configured for debugging, by default.
+To generate a software more suited for runtime comparisons, it may be a good practice to use a build system configured for Release.
+You may add the option ` -D CMAKE_BUILD_TYPE=Release` to the cmake command line, or set the variable `CMAKE_BUILD_TYPE` to `Release` if you are using a frontend for cmake, for instance.

 ## Running